 - 2 tablespoons olive oil

 - 1 tablespoon tomato paste

 - 1/2 teaspoon

-- Add diced tomatoes including liquid in the can, chicken broth, basil, tomato paste, bay leaves, oregano, salt, and pepper.
-Stir to dissolve the tomato paste.
-Turn off the saute mode.
+- Add Liquids: Add diced tomatoes (including liquid in can), chicken broth, basil, tomato paste, bay leaves, oregano, salt, and pepper to pot, stirring together until tomato paste is dissolved.
+Turn off sauté mode.

-- Add chicken thighs and submerge them in the liquid.
-Secure and seal the lid.
-Cook at high pressure for 10 minutes, followed by a 10 minute natural release.
+- Pressure Cook: Add chicken thighs to pot, submerging in liquid.
+Secure and seal lid.
+Cook at high pressure for 10 minutes, followed by 10 minute natural release.
 Manually release remaining pressure.

-- Continue simmering until the liquid reduces to a stew consistency, about 10 minutes, stirring occasionally.
-Turn off the saute mode, and add salt and pepper as needed.
-Serve while hot.
+- Thicken & Serve: Continue simmering until liquid reduces to stew consistency, about 10 minutes, stirring occasionally.
+Turn off sauté mode, and add salt and pepper as needed.
+Serve while hot (Note 3).